-Volunteering means something different to almost every organization you come across.
-Generally speaking, positions that last for less than a year usually carry a pricetag - i.e., you'll be paying a certain amount to the charity or organization for the privilege of working with them.
+The term "volunteering" means something different to almost every organization you come across.
+Generally speaking, positions that last for less than a year usually carry a price-tag - i.e., you'll be paying a certain amount to the charity or organization for the privilege of working with them.
 This may seem strange, but in reality, volunteer fees help the charity to cover costs and act as an important source of revenue.

-Jobs that require a commitment of more than a year will often offer a basic stipend; while others will pay for your flight and general living costs.
+Positions that require a commitment of more than a year will often offer a basic stipend; while others will pay for your flight and general living costs.
 Whether you get paid and how much you get paid will also depend on your skills and the current demand for them.
-Most paid volunteer opportunities in Africa are available to those who have a university education and/ or a practical skill.
+Most paid volunteer opportunities in Africa are available to those who have a university education and/or practical skill.

 What to Expect When Volunteering

-- Cultural Differences.
-As in most countries in the world, rural communities are usually more traditional than urban centers.
-As you will be working closely with the local population you will have to dress and behave in accordance with what is acceptable locally.
+Cultural Differences: As in most countries in the world, rural communities are usually more traditional than urban centers.
+As you will be working closely with the local population you will have to dress and behave in accordance with what is acceptable to their culture.
 The pace of life is often more relaxed than in the West.
 Don't expect any organization to run without glitches.

-- Getting Sick.
-Depending on where you're going, there is likely to be a chance of contracting tropical diseases like malaria or bilharzia.
+Getting Sick: Depending on where you're going, there is likely to be a chance of contracting tropical diseases like malaria or bilharzia.
 Make sure to consult your doctor well in advance, and to ensure that you have all the vaccinations and medication you need.
-You may also experience difficulties when adjusting to the local diet or trying new foods.
+You may also experience digestive difficulties when adjusting to the local diet or trying new foods.

-- Personal Growth.
-Anyone who has volunteered in Africa will probably tell you that the biggest impact their project had was not on the community but on themselves.
+Personal Growth: Anyone who has volunteered in Africa will probably tell you that the biggest impact their project had was not on the community they served but on themselves.
 Spending time immersed in another culture will change the way you look at life and is part of the appeal of volunteering.

 - Idealist.org is one of the best resources for those looking for the opportunity to volunteer in Africa, with volunteer vacancies listed in their hundreds.
 There are also some paid job offers listed for Africa.